habitat-sh/habitat/components/docs-chef-io/content/habitat/package_support/naming.md

     weight = 14
 +++

+This documents how Habitat packages are named in the core origin.

-Each package in the core origin is identified by a unique string---called a package ident---in the following format: origin/name/version/release
+Each package in the core origin is identified by a unique string---called a package identifier---in the following format: origin/name/version/release.
+The package name may be just the package name or the package name with a version suffix.

+## Single major version

-When only one major version of a package is supported, use the following guidelines:
+If the organization developing a project supports only one major version, the package for that project has the following guidelines:

-- The value of **name** should exactly match the name of the project it represents.
+- The value of _name_ exactly matches the name of the project.

-- The plan file should be located within a directory of the same name in this repository.
-For example, a single refresh will only maintain one major version of glibc and (as such) the package name will be core/glibc with no suffix.
+  For example, a single release will only maintain one major version of glibc and (as such) the package name is "glibc" with no version suffix.

+- The Habitat package plan file is located in a directory of the same name in the [habitat-sh/core-plans](https://github.com/habitat-sh/core-plans/) repository.
+For example, [core/glibc](https://github.com/habitat-sh/core-plans/tree/main/glibc).

+## Multiple major versions

-When more than one major version of the package will be supported, the project uses semantic versioning (SemVer).
+For projects that have more than one major version of a project supported at a time, the package name includes the version number.
+For example, postgresql16.

-- If the project honors SemVer (only breaking changes occur in major releases):
+Package names that include a major (and minor) version suffix, package versions are never altered from their project's source.
+For example, if the package uses a the YYYYMMDD DateVer schema, this isn't reformatted to YYYY.MM.DD.
+This is to ensure the CVE detection process and automated build and detection systems can refer to the exact publishers' versions.

+For projects that don't use SemVer or RomVer (for example builder-api or Perl) the package name is reviewed from refresh to refresh.

+### SemVer

+If the organization developing a project supports more than one major version and uses semantic versioning (SemVer):

-  - The value of **name** should match the name of the project it represents, plus the major version of the package being supported (as a suffix).
+- The value of _name_ matches the name of the project it represents, plus the major version of the package being supported (as a suffix).
-  - The plan file should be located within a directory of the same name (including the suffix) in this repository.
+- The plan file is located in a directory of the same name (including the suffix) in this repository.
 For example, core/postgresql16 and/or core/postgresql17.

-- If the project doesn't honor SemVer (referred to as Romantic Versioning or RomVer):
+### RomVer

+If the organization developing a project supports more than one major version and uses romantic versioning (RomVer):

-  - The value of **name** should match the name of the project it represents, plus the major and minor version of the package being supported (as a suffix).
+- The value of _name_ matches the name of the project it represents, plus the major and minor supported version number as a suffix.
+  For example, core/foo3_0 or core/foo3_1.

-  - The plan file should be located within a directory of the same name (including the suffix) in this repository.
+- The plan file is located within a directory of the same name (including the suffix) in this repository.

   {{< note >}}

-  Romantic versions appear like a SemVer in format but may/can/will introduce breaking changes as part of a “minor” update.
-This results in Version X.Y having a breaking change versus X.Z.
+  Romantic versions look like a SemVer in format, but can introduce breaking changes as part of a “minor” update.

-  {{< /note >}}

-  For example, core/foo3_0, core/ foo3_1, core/ foo3_2, and/or core/foo3_3.

-- If a project doesn't use SemVer, for example builder-api or perl, the package will be reviewed from package to package and refresh to refresh.

-{{< note >}}

-Even though a package name may be altered to include a major (and minor) version suffix, package versions are never altered from their project's source.
-For example, if the package uses a DateVer schema where it is YYYYMMDD, this won't be reformatted to YYYY.MM.DD.
-This is to ensure the CVE detection process and automated build and detection systems can refer to the exact publishers' versions.
+  This means you can have breaking changes if you upgrade from version X.Y to X.Z.

   {{< /note >}}